wp-plugins/xili-language/readme.txt

 == Changelog ==

+= Version 2.10.1 (2014-02-27) =
+* fixes issues and improves permalink class
+* new type of menu for singular (dont display menu item if linked post in target language dont exists)
+* fixes style in menu insertion point

 = Version 2.10.0 (2014-02-01) =
 * new versioning rules
 * improved GlotPress and Automattic downloading of mo files (recent changes in these servers...)